google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 #### Define an image collection filter

-Define a filter that will constrain the image collections by the spatial boundary of our area of interest, peak photosynthesis season, and quality.
+Define a filter that will constrain the image collections by the spatial boundary of the area of interest, peak photosynthesis season, and quality.

 ```js
 var colFilter = ee.Filter.and(